The Amazing Race en Discovery Channel 2: Casting

 Applications were accepted from 13 December 2009 and finished on 8 February 2010.
 Semi-finalist interviews were held sometime in March 2010 and the final casting interviews took place around April 2010.

 Marketing

 According to Discovery's official website, the four official sponsors of the second season of The Amazing Race en Discovery Channel were Bridgestone, Nintendo, Samsung and Visa.
 The sponsors played a major role in the series by providing prizes and integrating their products into various tasks.

 Cast

+This season included eleven teams from Argentina, Brazil, Chile, Colombia, the Dominican Republic, Mexico, Peru, and Venezuela.